mvaessen/-Can-be-used-to-log-all-errors-to-your-favorite-logging-system/README.md

 ## Custom error reporting
-You can extend the `processErrorCode` and `processException` methods to report the errors to your favorite bugreporting software.
+You can choose to overwrite the `processErrorCode` and `processException` methods to report the errors to your favorite bugreporting software.

 ```
 <?php